diegomacario/Super-Sunshine/README.md

 Finally, consider point C. The angle between its normal and the incident ray of light is 45°.
 Because of this, it should be illuminated with half of the intensity of the point light.
 Ignoring the ambient light colour and the emissivity, the colour of this point would then be (0.5, 0.5, 0.5), or grey.

-For any other point on the sphere, we simply need to scale the intensity of the point light with the cosine of the angle formed between the normal at the point and the incident ray of light, which is exactly what I did for the three points above.
+For any other point on the sphere, we simply need to scale the intensity of the point light with the cosine of the angle formed between the normal at the point and the incident ray of light, which is exactly what I did for points A, B and C.

 The image below illustrates what the sphere would look like if we performed the calculations described above for every point on its surface: